noahridge/python-directory-watch/README.md

 # Usage

-The ```listen``` generator prodvides a mechanism to yeild the path for each new file in the provided directory.
-New file discover is performed by polling the directory.
-The generator will block if no new file are found so it should be run in a seperate thread or python process.
+The ```listen``` generator prodvides a mechanism to yield the path for each new file in the provided directory.
+New file discovery is performed by polling the directory.
+The generator will block if no new file(s) are found so it should be run in a seperate thread or python process.

-The ```manage_history``` context manager provides a mechanism to write history file to disk.
+The ```manage_history``` context manager provides a mechanism to write a history file to disk.
 This is simply a text file containing a newline delimited list of paths which have already been processed.
 The history manager returns a python set of string paths.
 Any items added to this set will automatically be written to the file when the python process ends.

 The ```listen``` generator can be used without persistent history.
 Each time the generator is started all files matching the pattern will be yielded.